msutter/librarian-repo/README.md

 bundle exec rspec
 ```

-Beware that the functional tests will download files from GitHub and PuppetForge and will break if either is unavailable.
+Beware that the functional tests will download files from GitHub and will break if either is unavailable.

 ## License

 See [LICENSE](/LICENSE)

 ## Credits
+The main project came form https://github.com/bodepd/librarian-puppet-simple
 The untar and ungzip methods came from https://gist.github.com/sinisterchipmunk/1335041